freeCodeCamp/boilerplate-mochachai/README.md

 4th solution: Test for Truthiness
 5th Use the Double Equals to Assert Equality
 6th Use the Triple Equals to Assert Strict Equality
 7th Assert Deep Equality with .deepEqual and .notDeepEqual
+8th Compare the Properties of Two Elements

 # Quality Assurance with Chai